 When doing any kind of campaigning on Twitter, always use a hashtag.
 It will make it easy for people to find you in the moment as well as quicken the time it takes you to compile your Twitter Moment later on.
 When choosing a hashtag, remember to use capitalization to make it easier to read and try to find a catchy phrase that hasn’t been actively used before by anyone else.

 You can also take a look at the trending topics to the left side of your dashboard to see what’s being talked about and if anything is relevant.
 If you do find a relevant topic, engaging with this trend will increase the visibility of your campaign as well.

-Use the various types of Twitter post strategies to help your campaign along.
-Host a Q & A, go live with their Periscope feature and hold a contest.
+Use the various types of Twitter post strategies to help your mission and fundraisers get more reach.
+Host a Q & A, go live using Periscope or another Twitter live tool to host a contest.
 Twitter is flexible.
-You should also consider putting the Twitter bird and your username or campaign hashtag on all your promotional materials.
+You should also consider putting the Twitter bird icon and your username or campaign hashtag on all your promotional materials.
 This will encourage people to participate in posting about your cause.

 Other ways to Campaign with Twitter for Nonprofits:

 Reactive campaigning requires a bit more on-the-spot thinking and creativity.
 An example of reactive campaigning would be an emergency fundraiser for the victims of the Greek fire in 2018.
 Those who want to help might consider using a hashtag already in circulation rather than their own.

 Another is to provide assistance in the event of an emergency, while it’s still happening.
 Twitter talks about this in their handbook thoroughly.
 You can use the hashtag to signal to people that there is help where you are, or that you can provide help in some way.

 The main point is that things happen and you need to be ready for a reactive campaign.
 We suggest creating an outline of how you will handle a reactive campaign.
 Who will respond, how, and what resources will be needed?